RubyCocoa: Automatic method overriding

 RubyCocoa makes it easy to override an Objective-C method from Ruby, either in a subclass or directly to the class (as you would do in Objective-C using a category).

 Once your method is inserted, RubyCocoa will retrieve the signature of the existing Objective-C method and inject a new one to the Objective-C runtime, of the same signature, but which now points to your code.

 To accomplish this, RubyCocoa uses the libffi library to dynamically create a closure that will call the Ruby method, and just passes a pointer to that new closure to the Objective-C runtime.

 Accessing the C bits

 Due to the nature of the Objective-C language, you can freely use C from Objective-C code.
 In order to bridge the relevant C parts of an Objective-C framework, such as C structures, functions, enumerations, constants and more, RubyCocoa relies on the BridgeSupport project.

-RubyCocoa will interpret at runtime the BridgeSupport files (using the very fast libXML2's xmlTextReader) and accordingly handle their content.
+RubyCocoa will interpret at runtime the BridgeSupport files (using libXML2's xmlTextReader) and accordingly handle their content.
 It will for instance construct the Ruby proxy classes for the C structures and also create the functions.

 Note that the costly operations, such as localizing the symbols, are done on demand, and obviously only once.